villamvadasz/grbl/README.md

 # grbl

 The Project is not finished yet.
 Still under work...
+Lot of the stuffs might be here even outdated.

 The Project contains a port of GRBL from Atmel to a PIC32MX and/or PIC32MZ.
 Supposed to run on the boards from Olimex: